Neo-Nazi group founder among 2 charged with Maryland substation attack plots

 Political says that the FBI stated that they don’t have “any indication” if Russell or Clendaniel’s plans were connected to any other substation attacks or plots, which have seen a 72% increase, according to a Business Insider report.

-Russell is not the first neo-Nazi to be charged in connection to alleged plots against electrical infrastructure.
+Russell is not the first neo-Nazi to be charged in connection to alleged plots against electrical infrastructure, and court documents allege they discussed the Moore County power grid attack at length while making their plans.

 In 2020, five men were indicted for plotting to attack substations in the Boise, Idaho area, using weapons and intelligence that had been stockpiled while at least two of them were stationed at Camp Lejeune.